jwong002/sc1015project/README.md

    - Data Merging: Combine intakes and outcomes datasets into a single one.
    - Data Cleaning:
             Fix records with inconsistencies,
-            Remove irrelevant columns,
+            remove irrelevant columns,
-            Assess relevance of date of birth information, Eliminate redundant columns,
+            assess relevance of date of birth information, eliminate redundant columns,
-            Identify and address missing values
+            identify and address missing values
    - Feature Engineering:
-            Derive new features: “Spayed”, “Intact”, and gender based on existing data, Categorize age into ranges,
+            Derive new features: “Spayed”, “Intact”, and gender based on existing data, categorize age into ranges,
-            Calculate length of stay based on arrival and departure dates.
-Group durations into intervals.
+            calculate length of stay based on arrival and departure dates, group durations into intervals.
    - Data Export: Export the cleaned and enriched dataframe to a new CSV file

 2. [Exploratory Data Analysis, Data-Driven Insights and Recommendations](https://github.com/jwong002/sc1015project/blob/main/Exploratory_Data_Analysis.ipynb)